OPENDAP/libdap4/OSX_Resources/ReadMe.txt

 $Id$

-Updated for 3.5.2
+Updated for 3.6.0

 NOTE: This version of libdap++ cannot be used to build the 3.4.x and previous clients and/or servers.
 However, client and servers built using this code _will_ work with the older clients and servers.
+It may be possible to use this with software that previously built using 3.5.x; the determining factor is whether the software used features that were marked as deprecated in the older libdap since those have been removed in 3.6.0.

 WHAT'S IN THIS PACKAGE?